UppaJung/peer-review/README.md

 <!-- as opposed to minimizing our risk of rejection.
 Defensive writing encourages us to fawn over tangentially-related  work written by likely reviewers from our subfield, regardless of that work's quality or true relevance; to dedicate paragraphs to promoting the importance of our work to reviewers whose interests took them to different subfields; and to bulk up citation counts to signal our domain expertise to all reviewers. -->

-In aggregate, we can expect more constructive and positive feedback from *elucidative* peer review, because reviewers do not need to [concoct reasons to reject the majority of papers](./The-Harms-of-Exclusionary-Peer-Reivew.md/#negative-feedback).

-We will still get negative feedback, some of which we may disagree with.
-We will be obligated to share feedback with disagree with along with our work.
-We can, however, rebut feedback we disagree with, publish, and let the rest of the scientific community weigh in.

 ## How we benefit as reviewers of others' research